kevintyll/resque_manager/README.markdown

 Multi-Threaded Workers
 ---------------------
 With Jruby, you have to specify the amount of memory to allocate when you start up the jvm.
-This has proven inefficient for us because we workers that require different amounts of memory.
-We have standardized out jvm configuration for the workers, which means we have to start each worker with the maximum amount of memory needed by the most memory intensive worker.
+This has proven inefficient for us because different workers that require different amounts of memory.
+We have standardized our jvm configuration for the workers, which means we have to start each worker with the maximum amount of memory needed by the most memory intensive worker.
 This means we are wasting a lot of resources for the workers that don't require as much memory.